 I defy anyone to look at a smiling baby’s face and not return the smile.
 On some days a smiling face from a stranger can be mood altering…call it free therapy.
 A smile returned lets me know I was seen and heard.
 When words are not able to be shared, a smile can be the universal message of support.

 As we greet each other with a smile, our teeth are a major part of that smile.
-Globally the appearance of teeth vary significantly to indicate differences in status (filed teeth in Indonesia), wealth (decorative grills) and beauty (black teeth in Japan) but here, we all look for that continuous row of white teeth.
+Globally, the appearance of teeth varies significantly to indicate differences in status (filed teeth in Indonesia), wealth (decorative grills), and beauty (black teeth in Japan).
+But here, we all look for that continuous row of white teeth.

-In Indiana, those with disabilities are less likely to visit the dentist than the general population according to a 2020 Department of Health study.
-Delayed or deferred dental care can lead to livelong habits that can contribute, not only to the loss of that smile, but to other dental and health problems.
+In Indiana, those with disabilities are less likely to visit the dentist than the general population, according to a 2020 Department of Health study.
+Delayed or deferred dental care can lead to lifelong habits that can contribute, not only to the loss of that smile, but to other dental and health problems.

-A 2021, a family care giver survey regarding dental care identified one in four respondents reported their disabled family member, aged 13 or older, had lost six or more permanent teeth as a result of tooth decay or gum disease.
+In 2021, a family caregiver survey regarding dental care found that one in four respondents reported their disabled family member, aged 13 or older, had lost six or more permanent teeth as a result of tooth decay or gum disease.
 Now, consider what that smile may look like.

-Multiple factors contribute to this loss of permanent teeth, including lack of routine brushing or oral hygiene practice, economic barriers, and/or aversion or anxiety with preventive dental hygiene visits.
+Multiple factors contribute to this loss of permanent teeth, including lack of routine brushing or oral hygiene practices, economic barriers, and/or aversion or anxiety associated with preventive dental hygiene visits.
 Northeast Indiana now has an even better partner in the battle for a healthier smile.

-After progressive work and collaboration, this week gave us the opening of the Neighborhood Health Clinic (NHC) new dental space at the former Ward Elementary School.
-The comprehensive dental services that have been available at the NHC Calhoun location has a second location with even more inclusive services including a literal comfort menu of items including:
+After progressive work and collaboration, last week gave us the opening of Neighborhood Health Clinic’s (NHC) dental facility at the new Oxford Clinic (3501 Warsaw St.).
+The comprehensive dental services that have been available at the NHC Calhoun location has a second location with even more inclusive services complete with a literal comfort menu of items, including:

 - Desensitization visits/social stories